-- You will be going on tour to a variety of locations.
+- -You will be going on tour to a variety of locations and working with emotionally significant topics.
 It is recommended that you have a strong personal support network.

-Employment type: Required attendance for Rehearsals (July 22 through August 9) and Orientation Tour (August 15 – September 5), As-needed mid-September to May.
-Independent contractor status.
+Required attendance for Rehearsals (July 27 through August 14) and Orientation Tour (August 14 – September 4)

 Speak About It will cover any show-related travel and lodging for any non-local shows.

+Schedule an audition spot in the links at the top of the page.
 Email a brief statement of interest about why you're excited about our work to email@example.com.
 Include professional resume, and a theater resume/headshot if you have one.
-If you are interested in applying to be a Cast Manager, please include that information in your submission.
-Resumes will be accepted and evaluated on a rolling basis.

 Speak About It, Inc. is an equal opportunity employer and we value diversity at our company.
 We do not discriminate on the basis of race, religion, color, national origin, gender, gender identity or expression, sexual orientation, age, marital status, veteran status, or disability status.